nostromo-rtc/Nostromo/README-EN.md

 [Nostromo Web](https://gitlab.com/SgAkErRu/nostromo-web)       | Nostromo Web-Client (frontend), written on pure `HTML` and `TypeScript`
 [Nostromo Shared](https://gitlab.com/SgAkErRu/nostromo-shared) | Component with shared types and structures for backend and frontend

+## Future development plans

+You can read the approximate development plans [here, in Milestones](https://gitlab.com/SgAkErRu/nostromo/-/milestones).

 ## Features

 - ♾️ Absolutely **free** without any limits or restrictions (for example, by time or number of participants).

 - 🏢 Completely **standalone** - can work both in a private network without the Internet, and in a public network via the Internet.

-- 🛡️ Security is ensured through the use of technologies that support data encryption: `DTLS-SRTP` for media streams and `HTTPS` for any text and file data.
+- 🛡️ **Security** is ensured through the use of technologies that support data encryption: `DTLS-SRTP` for media streams and `HTTPS` for any text and file data.

 - 🤨 **The maximum number of participants** depends on the technical capabilites of the server (check [perfomanse](#perfomance)).